Alegram20/Eductive/README.md

 # Eductive

-One semester project for Software Engineering course for Ceid, University of Patras.
+Our semester project for Software Engineering course for Ceid, University of Patras.